 There are three common markers for breast cancer: Progesterone receptor (PR), estrogen receptor (ER) and hormone epidermal growth factor receptor 2 (HER2 protein – a cell growth factor).
 A triple-negative breast cancer cell does not express these markers.
-These markers are more often found on breast cancer cells – but are absent in a triple-negative breast cancer cell.
-Triple-negative breast cancers are a more aggressive type of breast cancer.
+These markers are more often found on breast cancer cells – but are absent in this type of a breast cancer cell.
+These types of breast cancers are a more aggressive type of breast cancer.
 They recur within the first few years after diagnosis.

 Nearly about 15 to 20 per cent of breast cancers are triple-negative breast cancers.

-Triple-negative breast cancers are common in women who carry the mutated BRCA1 gene.
+This type of breast cancer is common in women who carry the mutated BRCA1 gene.

 Who are at risk of Triple-negative breast cancer?